 Allergy Blood Testing – RAST Or ELISA

 A blood test called RAST (radioallergosorbent) or ELISA (Enzyme Linked Immunosorbant Assay) measures the levels of immunoglobulin E (IgE), or immunoglobulin G (IgG) key antibodies that are released during an allergic reaction.
-The blood test is non-invasive and can be done along with your routine blood tests or it could be drawn at our office.
+The blood test is non-invasive and can be done along with your routine blood tests.

 Blood testing for allergies is another good option for you if: